bertbesser/dvc-walkthrough/README.md

 ...
 ```

 For the evaluation stage, observe the definition of the file `model/metrics.json` as a *metric* (`-M` parameter).
-Metrics can be inspected using the `dvc metrics` command, as we discuss below.
+Metrics can be inspected using the `dvc metrics` command, as we discuss in section [Compare versions](#compare-versions).
 To wrap up our first version of the pipeline, we put all stage definitions (`.dvc`-files) under version control and add a tag.

 ```bash
 $$ git add ...